azvthot/cybersec/Linux Commands for Cybersecurity.md

 # Linux Commands for Cybersecurity

-This document lists 500 of the most relevant Linux commands for cybersecurity, grouped by functionality.
+This document lists the most relevant Linux commands for cybersecurity, grouped by functionality.
 Each command includes a detailed explanation of its usage, examples, and relevance to security tasks such as penetration testing, system administration, network analysis, and forensics.
-These commands are commonly used in environments like Kali Linux as of April 2, 2025.

 ## Files & Folders